X24hedgehog/BO-for-customer-querry/README.md

 - **Customer Features**: Attributes such as age, location, interaction information (e.g., social media activity), and other demographic/behavioral details.
 - **Feedback and Conversion Status**: Observed **only after querying a customer** (offering a free trial).

+(Note: The feedback is simulated as this is a work sample, in real life it can be collected by the AI agent)

 ### **Data Processing Workflow**

-1. **Feature Conversion**: Converts raw customer attributes into numerical features suitable for modeling.
+1. **Feature Conversion**: Converts raw customer attributes into numerical features ready to be fit into the GP model.
-2. **Gaussian Process Regressor (GPR)**:
+2. **Gaussian Process Regressor (GP Regressor)**:
    - Initializes a GPR model to predict customer scores.
+I choose to use a Linear kernel (Dot product in sklearn)
-   - The model is trained based on available training data (if any).
+   - The model is trained based on available training data if the training mode is allowed (correspond to when the company already has a dataset with feedback and conversion label available).
+Otherwise, it will update on the way when querrying customers from the test dataset.
 3. **Iterative Customer Querying**:
    - The AI agent selects customers to query using the current GPR model and the UCB algorithm.
    - After querying, the agent observes feedback and conversion status and updates the GPR model.